 Baktybek Kojonazarov is appointed Head of the Small Animals Imaging Platform at the Institute for Lung Health (ILH), Justus Liebig University Giessen (JLU), Germany.

-He also serves as the Principal Investigator at the German Center for Lung Research (DZL), faculty member of the Universities of Giessen and Marburg Lung Center (UGMLC), adjunct faculty of the Excellence Cluster Cardio-Pulmonary Institute (CPI).
-Moreover, he is leading central project (CP02) within Collaborative Research Center (CRC1213) – “Pulmonary hypertension and cor pulmonale”.
-Dr. Kojonazarov published 58 research articles (Date: 15th Jan 2021) in well-renowned scientific journals such as Nature Medicine, Science Translational Medicine, Nature Communications, Nature Metabolism, Circulation, Circulation Cardiovascular Imaging, American Journal of Respiratory and Critical Care Medicine, European Respiratory Journal, American Journal of Respiratory Cell and Molecular Biology, Cardiovascular Research.
+As of April 15, 2025, Dr. Kojonazarov has published 77 research articles in high-impact scientific journals, including Nature Medicine, Nature Cardiovascular Research, Science Translational Medicine, Nature Communications, Nature Metabolism, Circulation, Circulation: Cardiovascular Imaging, American Journal of Respiratory and Critical Care Medicine, European Respiratory Journal, American Journal of Respiratory Cell and Molecular Biology, and Cardiovascular Research.

 Dr. Kojonazarov aims to develop and establish novel in vivo imaging biomarkers in animal models of the pulmonary (pulmonary fibrosis, COPD, lung cancer) and cardiovascular diseases (pulmonary hypertension, heart failure).

-Overview of methods/techniques provided by Small Animal Imaging Platform
+Small Animal Imaging Platform Equipment:

 From past several years, Dr Kojonazarov is interested in adaptive and maladaptive pulmonary vascular and heart remodeling, as well as cardio-pulmonary interaction in pulmonary hypertension and various lung diseases.
-To investigate the above, Dr Kojonazarov established several imaging methods and approaches for detailed characterization of the pulmonary and cardiac function in rodents.
+To investigate it, Dr Kojonazarov established several imaging methods and approaches for detailed characterization of the pulmonary and cardiac function in rodents.
 Therefore, the small animal imaging platform not only provides service for other departments within ILH, but also focuses on the following major objectives:

 Dr. Baktybek Kojonazarov